Home » Military & Veteran Benefits » Deployment: How To Prepare

 Deployment Prep How-To

 Being deployed is pretty much inevitable for many military service members.
-For deployments lasting from just a few weeks to up to a year, there are many types of obstacles that can arise for the families and friends of service members to tackle.
+For deployments lasting from a few weeks to a year, many obstacles can arise for the families and friends of service members to tackle.
 Having a checklist or even just an idea of what to do before getting deployed is crucial to your financial and family success.

 Paperwork and Personal Information